SwedishLesbian/coterie/docs/index.md

 We have completed several major features:
 - Project structure and infrastructure
-- Basic SQLAlchemy models for characters
+- Basic SQLAlchemy models for characters, staff, and players
 - Core UI framework with PyQt6
 - Character creation dialog
 - Basic application flow